SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 ```

-This creates an output file named with your job ID: `trivial-12496330-undefined.out`:
+This creates an output file named with your job ID, i.e., `trivial-12496330-undefined.out`:

 ```